opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 - Relevant: Serves a few but relevant suggestions.
 - Forgiving: Tolerates typos.

-Implement autocomplete in one of three ways: prefixes, edge N-grams, and completion suggestors.
+Implement autocomplete in one of three ways: prefixes, edge N-grams, and completion suggesters.
 Use these same methods to implement instant search.
 Instant search is where you show search results as your users type.

 ### Prefixes (query time)